The Young Marines Board of Directors

 She has volunteered as a youth writing mentor and swim coach, and with free clinics and Boy Scouting in the communities she has lived in.
 Her husband is a Vietnam veteran and three children are active duty military.

-He is a retired Marine Officer who served in recon units, various training and education assignments, and oversight of Marine Security Guard units.
+Mr. Johnson is a retired Marine Officer who served in recon units, various training and education assignments, and oversight of Marine Security Guard units.
 Following his retirement, Johnson was a senior consultant, primarily with Booz Allen Hamilton (BAH), in support of Security Cooperation where he managed numerous large contracts.
 He also served as one of BAH’s ethics advisors.

 “Zach Johnson is a superb addition to the Young Marines Advisory Council,” said William Smith, chairman of the board of directors of the Young Marines.
 “His Marine background includes assignments requiring not only incredible leadership skills but also a deep understanding of training and education, the operational centerpiece of any youth development program.
 He also brings corporate experience in ethics and risk management.
 The Young Marines program will greatly benefit from Zach’s leadership and experience.”